leta91/hamlet/README.md

 - index.php *(in case WP cannot find a certain template, WP will use this file as fallback)*
 - style.css

+Regarding the **WP loop** put in `front-page.php`:

+1. The `have_posts()` function checks whether there are any posts
+2. If there are posts, a `while` loop continues to execute as long as the condition in the parenthesis is logically true As long as `have_posts()` continues to be true, the loop will continue

+*Because you do not want to duplicate your header over and over, the loop should always be placed after the call to `get_header()`*

 ### Tasks ✍️
 - [x] create WP Website via Local Development Tool :computer_mouse: [Download Local here](https://localwp.com/)
 - [x] create 23 items between files and folders within `wp-content/themes/hamlet`: